make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [AdamB2023](https://github.com/AdamB2023) for assisting with support for Klarta Humea humidifiers.
 - [M4R7IN5](https://github.com/M4R7IN5) for assisting with support for Lenovo E1 vacuum cleaners.
 - [pmazz](https://github.com/pmazz) for contributing Italian translations.
-- [thewolf-oz](https://github.com/thewolf-oz) for assisting with support for Arlec 12-speed tower fans, 6-speed floor fans and 19-speed wall fans, and contributing support for Arlec/Deta dimming lightbulbs.
+- [thewolf-oz](https://github.com/thewolf-oz) for assisting with support for Arlec 12-speed tower fans, 6-speed floor fans and 19-speed wall fans, and contributing support for Arlec/Deta dimming lightbulbs and two Arlec panel heaters.
 - [dhuddle](https://github.com/dhuddle) for assisting with support for Chanfok ceiling fan with light, Inkbird BBQ thermometer, Lepro lights (variant of RGBCW light without timer) and Yieryi pH meter.
 - [theshop35](https://github.com/theshop35) for assisting with support for CC curtains.
 - [blakadder](https://github.com/blakadder) for assisting with support for Ultonic K10 air fryer.